JakubTabor/K__Fold_Cross_Validation/README.md

 # So I can use my function to get score of "SVC" """get_score(SVC(), X_train, X_test, y_train, y_test)"""
 # Now I am gonna import "StratifiedKFold" and set number of "folds" at (3) this is better than use "KFold"
 # I am gonna prepare arrays for my scores "score_logistic = []" "score_svm = []" "score_rf = []"
+# Now i start for loop with "train_index" and "test_index" on my "digits.data"